-Oatly Oat Drinks Skinny, Original, Semi, Barista Edition, Whole, Chocolate and Chocolate Deluxe are all rich in vitamin D, currently providing 1.1 µg/100 ml,
+Oatly Oat Drinks Skinny, Original, Semi, Barista Edition, Whole, Chocolate and Chocolate Deluxe are all rich in vitamin D, providing 1.1 µg/100 ml.

-All of our drinks (except Organic Oat Drink) are therefore rich in vitamin D - as well as calcium, iodine, riboflavin and vitamin B12.
+All of our drinks (except organic oat drinks) are therefore rich in vitamin D - as well as calcium, iodine, riboflavin and vitamin B12.

-Oatly Organic Oat Drink is not fortified with vitamin D as current European legislation does not allow this.
+Oatly organic oat drinks are not fortified with vitamin D as current European legislation does not allow this.